markscamilleri/cps3232webserver/README.md

     npm start

 The server will start at port 8443
-The certificates are for the IP address 192.168.1.10
+The certificates are set for the IP address 192.168.1.10